adi-khot/merlin/docs/source/user_guide/angle_amplitude_encoding.rst

-- **Shape errors (angle encoding)**: Ensure ``input_size`` equals the number of features you feed into the layer and matches the encoding specification (number of encoded modes and prefixes).
+- **Shape errors (angle encoding)**: Ensure ``input_size`` equals the number of features you feed into the layer and matches the encoding specification (number of input phase shifters and prefixes).
-- **Too many features**: If you attempt to encode more features than modes in your encoding stage, reduce features or expand the circuit's encoding modes.
+- **Too many features**: If you attempt to encode more features than modes in your encoding stage, reduce features using dimensionality reduction techniques such as PCA or UMAP, or expand the circuit's encoding modes.
 - **Shape errors (amplitude encoding)**: The amplitude vector length must match the layer basis size: ``len(layer.output_keys)``.
 For batching, use ``[batch, len(output_keys)]``.